Shivom76/Demo-ReadMe/README.md

 ### Projects
 #### WanferList:
-##### A full-stack travel platform for discovering and booking unique accommodations
+##### A full-stack travel platform that enables users to book short-term rentals, from a single room to an entire home.
+It acts as an intermediary, connecting hosts with travelers to facilitate the booking process.